Menu Top

 Let the zeroes be $\alpha = \sqrt{3}$ and $\beta = -\sqrt{3}$.

-The relationships between the zeroes and the coefficients are verified.
+The relationship between the zeroes and the coefficients is verified.

 Example 4.
 Find a quadratic polynomial, the sum and product of whose zeroes are – 3 and 2, respectively.